-The gallery is housed in a beautiful Byzantine-style villa constructed in 1848, which used to belong to a French Dame.
+The gallery is located in a beautiful Byzantine-style villa constructed in 1848, which used to belong to a French Dame.

-The gallery houses approximately 25,000 items, including religious artefacts, mosaics, sculptures, paintings and embroidery work from the vast Byzantine Empire.
+The gallery houses approximately 25,000 items, including religious artifacts, mosaics, sculptures, paintings, and embroidery work from the vast Byzantine Empire.

 Metro: Evangelismos, line 3.

 Bus: Rigillis, lines 54, 200, 203, 204, 220, 221, 224, 235, 400, 408, 419, 601, 603, 608, 622, 732, 815,

 Α5, Γ5, Ε6, Ε7, Ε14 and Χ14; Evangelismos, line 250; Ethniko Idryma Ereunon, lines 450 and 550; Loukianou, lines 22 and 60.